I strongly believe that those in charge of infection control must have proper education and credentials, not just be trained on the job.

 How much is the CDIPC exam fee?

-The CDIPC exam fee will be announced in mid-2020.
+The CDIPC certificationexam fee will be announced in mid-2020.

 Who is eligible to earn the CDIPC certification?

-The OSAP-DANB Certified in Dental Infection Prevention and Control (CDIPC) certification is clinically- focused and is intended for all dental team members, educators, and consultants.
+The CDIPC certification is intended for all dental team members, educators, consultants and supervisors.
 To learn more about the eligibility requirements, download the CDIPC brochure.

 Do you need to hold DANB's CDA certification to earn the CDIPC certification?